Lyon-Ynov-Campus/YTrack/subjects/forum/README.md

 #### Authentication

 In this segment the client must be able to `register` as a new user on the forum, by inputting their credentials.
-You also have to create a `login session` to access the forum and be able to add posts and comments.
+You also have to create a `login session` to access the forum and be able to add posts.

 You should use cookies to allow each user to have only one opened session.
 Each of this sessions must contain an expiration date.
 It is up to you to decide how long the cookie stays "alive".